eternalseptember/rpi-test/README.md

     * `/archive/YYYY/MM/` is the index listing all of the posts made in that month.
 There is custom monthly pagination for going to the previous and next months that there are posts for.
     * `/archive/YYYY/MM/DD` or `/archive/YYYY/M/D` is all of the posts made on that day.
 There is custom daily pagination for going to the previous and next days that there are posts for.
 * Advanced search page powered by [django-filter](https://django-filter.readthedocs.io/en/stable/index.html).

-### Currently broken

-* Django-filter on datetime fields is giving me an error message that says "Enter a valid date/time".
-    * I also just want to search by date.
-    * And this invalidates the code I put in to hide all posts by default.
+    * Can search by date on a DateTime field, but the input has to be in month/day/year order, i.e. any combination of `MM/DD/YYYY` or `M/D/YYYY`.
+    * Advanced search results are paginated with the [{% querystring %}](https://docs.djangoproject.com/en/5.1/ref/templates/builtins/#dynamic-usage) template tage.
+    * Empty or invalid filters *don't* show every post!

 ### Things that I will eventually experiment with

+* Search for posts without years?
+Like searching for all posts made on my birthday, holidays, anniversary, etc.
-* Advanced search by category tags.
-Toggles for "and" and/or "or" search.
+* Search with category tags.
+Toggles for "and" and/or "or".

 ## Things I've Ruled Out